Laurry-gee/cloudflare-docs/README.md

 $ npm run format
 ```

-## Deployment
+**Deployment**

 Our docs are deployed using [Cloudflare Pages](https://pages.cloudflare.com).
-Every commit pushed to production will automatically deploy to [developers.cloudflare.com](https://developers.cloudflare.com), and any pull requests opened will have a corresponding staging URL available in the pull request comments.
+Every commit pushed to production will automatically deploy to [developers.cloudflare.com](https://developers.cloudflare.com),and any pull requests opened will have a corresponding staging URL available in the pull request comments.

-## Visual Studio Code snippets
+**Visual Studio Code snippets**

 This repository includes a file with [Visual Studio Code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for the most common Hugo shortcodes used Developer Docs.